takuya-motoshima/express-sweet-generator/README.md

 ## Quick Start

-The quickest way to get started with Express Sweet is to utilize the executable `express-sweet(1)` to generate an application as shown below.
+The easiest way to get started with Express Sweet is to install express-sweet-generator and automatically create a template application.
-The application created here includes the following screens from the beginning.
+From the beginning, the template includes the following screen and sample programs such as router, model class, and authentication.
+Please refer to these and start developing your application.
+See <a href="https://takuya-motoshima.github.io/express-sweet/#started-generator" target="_blank">&quot;Express Sweet app generator&quot;</a> for more information on how to use express-sweet-generator.

 <table>
     <tr>